 In other words, the following results for GDP, AIC and IHC were published in December 2016:

-In February 2017, first estimates for the year 2016 will be published, followed by second estimates in June 2017.
+In February 2017, first estimates for the year 2016 were published, second estimates will be published in June 2017.

 Please note that in December 2016, PPP data from 1995 to 2012 were exceptionally revised for all European countries.
 Further information on this revision is available on the Eurostat website.